Administration order

 Outright possession order

-A court order that’s granted at a repossession hearing.
-It means the courts have given the lender ownership of your property.
-You will be given an eviction date for 28 days
+A court order given at a repossession hearing.
+It means the courts have given the lender ownership of your property, which means they will take back your property.
+You will be given an eviction date for 28 days later.

 Outstanding balance